apple-p1e/master-arbeit/README.md

 `addpath('path_to_folder')` at first.

 Also there is a `runDemonstation.m` script that asks you to choose a classifier, then trains and makes the prediction on the same data set, prints evaluation, and asks whether to plot 3D scatter (it projects data to 3D with PCA algorithm).
-You only need to specify a file with X and y to load.
+You only need to specify a file with *X* and *y* to load.

 Report is written in LaTeX (in progress).

 ### Current result

 There was made an attempt to define the best feature set for classification.
 Evaluation is represented as accuracy, in %.
+As a result, the **7th** feature set was chosen.
+Further this set is used.

 1. XMAX, XMIN, XSPA, XGRW, XEFF, FFAK
 2. XGRW, XMAX, XMIN, XSPA, XEFF, FFAK, GAM1 signal, GAM2 signal